MK2112/nn-zero-to-hero-notes/README.md

 ## License

-This repository is licensed under the MIT License.
+MIT.
 Please attribute the original content to Andrej Karpathy and provide links to the tutorial series, the videos and this repo.